acidlabsStudios/EmployeeHandbook/competencies-for-designers.md

 * Follows existing design patterns, works within an existing look and feel.
 * Usually less than 2 years of experience being a professional designer.
 * Has not yet selected a specialisation.
-* COMPETENCY LEVEL: Can prototype static screens, simple service elements, simple interactions, can conduct simple interviews with a partner or as note-taker.
+* COMPETENCY EXPECTATIONS: Can prototype static screens, simple service elements, simple interactions, can conduct simple interviews with a partner or as note-taker.

 ## Designer
 * Work is reviewed with the occasional need for material direction or implementation changes.
 * Works mostly on tightly scoped features, individual elements, or small problems with another designer and within a design or multidisciplinary team.
 * Usually at least 2-5 years of experience being a professional designer.
 * Beginning to specialise, but with less than 2 years focus, e.g. service design, user research, interaction design.
-* COMPETENCY LEVEL: Can prototype complex screens and interactions, more complex service elements, can conduct complex interviews with a partner.
+* COMPETENCY EXPECTATIONS: Can prototype complex screens and interactions, more complex service elements, can conduct complex interviews with a partner.

 ## Senior Designer
 * Work doesn't necessarily need to be reviewed, but general approach may be.